 If you (are from the United States and) plan on plugging anything in while in Chamonix, you’ll need a pack of European outlet adapters.

-If you’ll be staying in the mountain refuges or just wish to wash your hiking clothes in your hotel room (like I did), don’t forget to pack some travel laundry detergent.
-I bring along these Travelon laundry soap sheets–just mix with water and soak your clothes.
-They take up so little space in your luggage.
+If you’ll be staying in the mountain refuges or just wish to wash your hiking clothes in your hotel room (like I did), don’t forget to pack some travel laundry soap.
+Dr. Bronner’s is the popular favorite for this.

-I always had a few Ziplock bags handy in Chamonix and I used them mostly for carrying food around with me, to be honest.
+I always have a few Ziplock bags handy in Chamonix and I use them mostly for carrying food around with me, to be honest.
 You can also use them on your hikes to carry trash or keep things from getting wet.